Schloss Nörvenich: History

 In the 18th century, it was expanded into a castle, and fortificated with a moat between the main and outer bailey.
 The outer trench zone, which was filled in 1902, has been dredged again by 1979 and used as a sculpture garden.

 Just before the Second World War, the schloss was taken over by non-aristocratic owners, and since that time it has repeatedly changed hands.

 By 1967 the castle was being rented by Christoph Vohwinkel, whose fortune came from the coal industry.
 Vohwinkel planned to renovate the castle and turn its spacious rooms into an art centre.
 The sculptor Ulrich Rückriem lived and worked here from 1963 to 1971.
 In early 1968, Can set up their own studio in the castle's upper hallway, which they called The Inner Space.
 The band recorded several albums, including Monster Movie, Soundtracks, and Tago Mago.
-They played noisy and chaotic music, which often disturb other tenants, and by the end of 1971 the band decided to move out.
+They played noisy and chaotic music, which often disturbed other tenants, and by the end of 1971 the band decided to move out.
 The building now houses the Museum of European Art.

 In 1982, the Landesmuseum Bonn excavated the site and unearthed the remains of an earlier fortress, measuring about 11 ft by 25 ft and dating to around 1350 plus medieval pottery.
 This earlier structure is believed to have been demolished down to the foundation in 1400 to enable the construction of a new, larger building.
 It was registered in the Nörvenich municipality's list of monuments under number "52" on 22 March 1985.
 In 1989, Minister-President Johannes Rau awarded the NRW Monument Plaque in recognition of the private reconstruction efforts "to preserve the cultural heritage in North Rhine-Westphalia".

 The historic Nörvenich Castle has been the subject of repeated fine art since the 19th century.
 According to the archive inventory, these include depictions of the castle and its landscape by, among others, the following artists: Alexander Duncker (collector and publisher of lithographs, Berlin) 1890, Ernst Ohst, Rudolf Liefke (Düren), Jean Schmitz (Düren) 1985, Karl Herzog (Stuttgart) 1986, Paul Seimetz 1987, Siegfried Lunau (Düsseldorf) 1990, Birgit Sewekow 2005, Lajos Tar (Hungary), 2018.

 From 1980 onwards, the castle opened its doors for supra-regional charity events.
 These include: In 1991, Barbara Genscher, wife of the Federal Foreign Minister and patron of the German Heart Foundation, and the NRW Art Circle invited guests from all over the country to a Mozart concert at the castle.

 Since 2005, Nörvenich has held civil weddings and other events during the summer months.